In part 1 of this series, we learned about how to get posts by custom fields in WordPress with the

 Continue reading “Create Posts Series in WordPress Using Meta Box” →

 Such a great day for us when we’ve just came back to the office on the first working day after the biggest Vietnamese holiday and received this news.
 Today, we’ve got the number of 400,000+ active installations, counted by WordPress.org.

 Continue reading “Meta Box reached 400,000 installations today!” →

 2018 is coming to an end!
 We are so thankful for all of you who have supported us through this year.
 How were your projects in 2018?
 Have you had any difficulties working with custom field?
 If so, keep reading and we will give you some useful suggestions.
 Plus, we’d love to announce we have some Christmas gifts for you.
 Stay tuned!

 Continue reading “Meta Box’s Special Deal for Christmas and New Year 2019” →

 As we know, custom fields is used to add more data to some objects in WordPress such as posts, pages, taxonomies, users, and comments.
 The two main purposes of custom fields are to describe and filter those objects.
 In this post, we’ll learn what specific applications custom fields has in reality.

-In the first post of this series, we knew about the application of custom fields which allows users to add arbitrary information into posts.
+In the previous articles, we’ve known about what Custom Fields is and the application of custom fields which allows users to add arbitrary information into posts.
 But what do you do after that?
 In the recent post, you also learned how to add custom fields programmatically and display them in your theme.
 But you’ll see a shortcoming if there is no classification and searching.
-This post will guide you on how to get posts by custom fields and we’ll create an interesting application: advanced search.
+This post will guide you on how to get posts by custom fields in WordPress and we’ll create an interesting application: advanced search.